jajcelloplayer/Weather-Autoencoder/README.md

 ## Additional Files
 Supplimentary files supporting the work presented in the paper detailing the autoencoder.

-#### ConsensusMovie.mp4
+#### Consensus Movie
 A 'time lapse' showing the autoencoder consensus for all months from January 1998 to December 2017.
+Follow the link below to access the video.

+BOX LINK GOES HERE